 Amsterdam: F. van Rossen (1908).
 78pp.
 Aletrino was a prolific Dutch writer and a lecturer on criminal anthropology in Amsterdam and was one of the earliest Dutch advocates of homosexual rights, widely respected in his field.
 In 1903 he visited Magnus Hirschfeld in Berlin and discusses his observations in Hermaphrodisie en uranisme.
 See Bleys, The Geography of Perversion: Male-To-Male Sexual Behavior Outside the West.
 Very god in original wrappers, small signature on front cover, light sunning to edges, light spotting to foredge.

-San Francisco: Perineum (1982).
-A very good copy in original wrappers, inscribed by the author.
+San Francisco: Perineum (1984).
+Fie in wrappers, inscribed by the author.

 San Francisco: Perineum (1984).
 A near fine copy, inscribed by the author to his longtime friend Doug Martin.